rui-vas-tech/rui-vas-tech/README.md

 ## Education

-4. A history of lifelong education by following my curiosity and running lots of experiments
+**4. A history of lifelong education by following my curiosity and running lots of experiments**

-3. Silicon Valley Accelerator, Founder Institute, Palo Alto, USA, 2018
+**3. Silicon Valley Accelerator, Founder Institute, Palo Alto, USA, 2018**
 - Early-stage startup accelerator (www.fi.co).
 - Graduated - only 6 out of 27 founders finished.

-2. Research Internship in BioRobotics @ EPFL, Switzerland, 2016-17
+**2. Research Internship in BioRobotics @ EPFL, Switzerland, 2016-17**
 -Validated a control theory hypothesis by building a quadruped robot in simulation and hardware, two types of controllers (C++) and 7-dim data